ARRANGING 102

 Knowing a couple of arranging techniques is one thing but understanding which is suitable for a given context is a completely different ball game.
 Since the inception of jazz there have been dozens of styles created, each having unique characteristics and sounds which define them.
 In this 10 week course we cover all of the major jazz styles created in the 20th century, unpacking the relevant characteristics and techniques so that you can capture them authentically in your own writing.
 While it is not necessary to have taken the Arranging 101 course, the curriculum in this course is a direct continuation and makes use of the terminology and content discussed in A101.
 Every session is taught live through Zoom with Toshi Clinch, an experienced arranger who will answer your questions and guide you through each topic.
 If you can’t make a session don’t worry, each live Zoom is recorded and sent out to participants afterward so you can catch up or look over the content in your own time.
 The course has a maximum capacity of 25 people to guarantee that all participants have access to Toshi and achieve their arranging goals.

 Discover a myriad of styles and the characteristics necessary to replicate them authentically.
-From artists such as Duke Ellington to Herbie Hancock, this is the first course of its kind in jazz arranging to cover such a comprehensive amount of sounds.
+From artists such as Duke Ellington to Herbie Hancock, this is the first course of its kind in jazz arranging to cover the linear evolution of jazz styles.

 As jazz moved outward due to the Great Migration, it developed new flavors with artists such as Louis Armstrong, Fletcher Henderson, and Duke Ellington.
-In the session we will look at where jazz arranging began and explore the musical explorations of artists in Chicago and New York.
+In the session we will look at where jazz arranging began and explore how it evolved into three distinct sounds in cities like Kansas City, Chicago and New York.

 Week Three - The Swing Era